quicwg/multipath/draft-ietf-quic-multipath.md

 Note that the endpoint might not follow the peer’s advertisements, but these frames are still a clear signal of suggestion for the preference of path usage by the peer.
+Each peer indicates its preference of path usage independently of the other peer.
+It means that peers may have different usage preferences for the same path.
+Depending on the sender's decisions, this may lead to usage of paths that have been indicated as "standby" by the peer or non-usage of some locally available paths.

 PATH_AVAILABLE indicates that a path is "available", i.e., it suggests to the peer to use its own logic to split traffic among available paths.